nhatchanh/drath.github.io/topic_pipeline.md

 + Write
     * No sacred cows (with pic of coding cow)
     * Scrum book review
+    * Agile mindsets
+        - Transparency (Wallboard)
+        - Happiness (comes from sense of ownership.
+Tell me what, not how)
 + Code
     * Installing PhoneGap
 +